brandeis-llc/clams-acoustic-classification-segmentation/README.md

-# Acoustic Calssification & Segmentation
+# Acoustic Classification & Segmentation

 Simple audio segmenter to isolate speech portion out of audio streams.
 Uses a simple feedforward neural network for classification (implemented using `tensorflow`) and heuristic smoothing methods to increase the recall of speech segments.